NikolasEnt/NikolasEnt.github.io/resume.md

 * Sample preparation and instrumental analysis.

 Achievements:
-* 6 scientific papers and 3 conference reports were coauthored
+* 6 scientific papers and 3 conference reports were coauthored.

 ## __Education__